hrittik777/swave/README.md

   2. Start Client in development mode: `npm run dev-client`

 ## Application Features and Functionality:
   * The API offers functionality to create Wallets, make transactions, implements Proof of Work for mining blocks of transactions from the Transaction Pool and implements SHA256 hashing and Chain validation & replacement.
-The Applicationand supports up to 1000 peer nodes.
+The Application supports up to 1000 peer nodes.

   * The Front-end allows interacting with the system through various API calls.
-  *Detailed Documentation Coming Soon...*
+  *Detailed Documentation Coming Soon....*